selonilo/selonilo/README.md

 #### I am an software engineer.

-#### I am designing Backend using Java Spring Boot.
-I started using Java Spring Boot from 2021.
+#### I am Software Engineer.
+I am developing backend and frontend.
+I use java spring boot for backend and angular for frontend.
+I have been working actively since 2021.
 Also i use Python and C# for my smart home projects and hobbies.
-You can see my Java Spring Boot Backend projects, React Frontend Web projects, Raspberry Pi projects and Arduino projects from my github repositories.
+You can see my Java Spring Boot Backend projects, Angular && React Frontend Web projects, Raspberry Pi projects and Arduino projects from my github repositories.

 <!--